Android Studio 3.4 has been released to the stable channel. Download it here.

 IntelliJ IDEA 2019.1

-The core Android Studio IDE has been updated with improvements from IntelliJ IDEA through the 2019.1 release.
+The core Android Studio IDE has been updated with improvements from IntelliJ IDEA through the 2019.1 release, such as theme customization.

 This also includes improvements from the following bug-fix updates: